Water Conservation Rules & Regulations for residential water customers

 • Residents are not allowed to use a power washer or hose to clean driveways, sidewalks, parking lots, outdoor eating areas and other hard surfaces.

-• Shut-off nozzles are required on hoses used for hand watering.
+• Automatic shut-off nozzles are required on hoses used for hand watering.

 • Outdoor swimming pools must be covered when not in use.